vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--container-network '<i>port group name</i>':<i>container_network_name</i></pre>

 <a name="deployment"></a>
-## Appliance Deployment Options ##
+## Additional Deployment Options ##

-The `vic-machine` utility provides options to customize the VCH appliance.
+The `vic-machine` utility provides options to customize the VCH.

 ### `--name` ###

 Short name: `-n`

-A name for the VCH appliance.
+A name for the VCH.
 If not specified, `vic-machine` sets the name of the VCH to `virtual-container-host`.
-If a VCH of the same name exists on the ESXi host or in the vCenter Server inventory, or if a folder of the same name exists in the target datastore, the deployment of the VCH fails.
+If a VCH of the same name exists on the ESXi host or in the vCenter Server inventory, or if a folder of the same name exists in the target datastore, `vic-machine create` creates a folder named <code><i>vch_name</i>_1</code>

-<pre>--name <i>vch_appliance_name</i></pre>
+<pre>--name <i>vch_name</i></pre>

-Wrap the appliance name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.
+Wrap the name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

-<pre>--name '<i>vch appliance name</i>'</pre>
+<pre>--name '<i>vch name</i>'</pre>

 ### `--memory` ###

 Short name: `--mem`

-Limit the amount of memory that is available for use by the VCH appliance and container VMs.
+Limit the amount of memory that is available for use by the VCH vApp in vCenter Server, or for the VCH resource pool on an ESXi host.
+This limit also applies to the container VMs that run in the VCH vApp or resource pool.
 Specify the memory limit value in MB.
 If not specified, `vic-machine create` sets the limit to 0 (unlimited).

 <pre>--memory 1024</pre>